-The slides, from this contract cheating talk are available on SlideShare account for Thomas Lancaster.
-They are also included here.
+The slides are available on the SlideShare account for Thomas Lancaster.
+They are also included below.

 A nice introductory level talk to the complicated issues of plagiarism and contract cheating.

 You can see the slides for the workshop on my SlideShare account.
 They are also embedded below.